Andrew Danas is a Partner with Grove, Jaskiewicz and Cobert LLP. He represents clients on a wide variety of general commercial and regulatory issues.

 In addition to his commercial practice, Andrew regularly represents firm clients in commercial litigation and arbitration.

 A frequent speaker on business matters related to international commerce, Andrew publishes regularly in professional and academic journals.
 He is also active in a number of professional organizations in a leadership capacity.
-Andrew currently serves as Co-Chair of the International Transportation Committee of the American Bar Association Section on International Law; Co-Chair of the Antitrust and Unfair Trade Practices Committee of the Transportation Lawyers Association; and Secretary and Management Committee Member of the Euro-American Lawyers Group.
+Andrew currently serves as the Immediate Past Co-Chair of the International Contracts Committee of the American Bar Association International Law Section and has previously served three consecutive terms as the Co-Chair of the ABA ILS International Transportation Committee.
+He is also Co-Chair of the Antitrust and Unfair Trade Practices Committee of the Transportation Lawyers Association and is the Co-Chair of the Management Committee of the EALG Network of International Law Firms.

 Contact Andrew here: E-Mail Contact